Newcastle Senior Clinical Lecturer and NeurologistDr Michela Guglieri

-Together with six leading Duchenne charities, we have awarded a fellowship to Dr Michela Guglieri (pictured with DRF co-founder Kerry Rosenfeld at the DRF Gala Dinner).
-The fellowship is awarded in partnership with Newcastle University and Newcastle University Teaching hospital to develop and advance the clinical trial agenda for Duchenne.
+The Duchenne Research Fund and six other leading Duchenne charities have jointly awarded a fellowship to Dr Michela Guglieri, a Senior Clinical Lecturer and Consultant Neurologist at Newcastle University and Newcastle Hospitals NHS Foundation Trust (pictured with DRF co-founder Kerry Rosenfeld at the DRF Gala Dinner).
+The fellowship is awarded in partnership with Newcastle University and Newcastle University Teaching Hospital to develop and advance the clinical trial agenda for Duchenne.
 The award of £250,000 over five years is being matched by Newcastle University to enable Dr Guglieri to develop the clinical trial capacity for Duchenne at the John Walton Muscular Dystrophy Research Centre and nationally.
 The centre currently supports eight Duchenne trials and there are several new studies on the horizon.
 The consortium of charities funding the post includes Duchenne Research Fund, Action Duchenne, Alex’s Wish, Duchenne Now, Duchenne UK, Harrison’s Fund and Joining Jack.

 Funding from 2015 to 2020